 Differences between a low number of FADS alleles and a high number of FADS alleles before the intervention.

 Effect of intervention on CRP and ARA to EPA+DHA ratio.
+Maybe leave the ‘composite’ figure out and narrow down to the one divided by genotype?

 Effect of intervention on participants with either a low or a high number of FADS alleles.